irahorecka/gardenofrecipes/public/recipes/md/chicken-and-dumplings.md

 1. Cut up a fryer and season with salt, pepper, and flour
 2. Put shortening in a heavy pot and fry chicken pieces until light brown
 3. Remove pieces and add chopped onion.
 Fry until golden tan
-4. Add about 1 1/2 T flour to the pan and cook until the flour is a light brown
+4. Add about 1 1/2 tbsp flour to the pan and cook until the flour is a light brown
 5. Return chicken pieces to the pan
 6. Slowly add enough water to cover the chicken
 7. Let simmer until done.
 You may also use a piece of celery to add seasoning